-LOOK OUT, launched in May 2008, is a new, annual, international trends report powered by Atos Origin eco-system.
+LOOK OUT, launched in May 2008, is a new, annual, international trends report powered by Atos Origin ecosystem.
 It provides an at-a-glance summary of the opportunities and obstacles that businesses can expect to see in the short, medium and long-term.
+LOOK OUT is compiled by analysing emerging STEP (Social, Technological, Economic and Political) trends to develop a picture of market needs.
+The findings are ratified by Atos Origin team of experts with clients to verify what is realistic, what is not and what an appropriate level of risk is.
+LOOK OUT is a single and independent analysis of these trends, helping both Public and Private Sector organisations to make key decisions about their business and especially to drive innovation so that they can gain competitive advantage.

 Fully revised each year, the LOOK OUT 2009+ focused on how innovation can deliver true business value even in recession.
-It revealed how some companies were using such tools as Crowdsourcing and Business Modelling for a fully business-oriented approach to innovation and are moving towards fully embracing SaaS and Cloud Computing.
+It revealed how some companies were using such tools as Crowdsourcing(1) and Business Modelling for a fully business-oriented approach to innovation and are moving towards fully embracing SaaS and Cloud Computing.